Taza National Park

 The Taza National Park (Arabic:الحظيرة الوطنية تازة) is one of the smaller national parks of Algeria.
-It is located in Jijel Province in the region of the Tell Atlas, and is named after the nearby city of Taza.
+It is located in Jijel Province in the mountainous region of the Tell Atlas, and is named after the nearby city of Taza.
 Its total area is 3807 hectare and it includes parts of the forested area of the Guerrouch massif.
 The lower parts of the park seldom experience frost and are relatively warm and dry, while the peaks may have a covering of snow in winter.
 The annual precipitation in the park ranges from 1000 to 1400 mm and the annual mean temperature is around 18 °C.

 The park

 Taza National Park was established in 1923 by the French colonial administrators in Algeria.
 Its aim was to protect the coastline and towering forested heights and provide protection for the Barbary macaque.
 The park adjoins the Mediterranean Sea, and includes cliffs that rise from sea level to over 1100 m.
 The largest forest in Algeria of cork oaks (Quercus suber) and gall oaks (Quercus faginea) is found here.
 The park is located 30 kilometres north-east of Jijel.
 The park includes the caves of Jijel, in addition to sand beaches and many cliffs and grottoes.
 It is a UNESCO-recognized biosphere reserve with a varied flora and fauna.